blomqvist/thesis/Report/report.md

 \newpage

-One issue we detected at this stage was our interface for sniffing already present signals of the CAN-bus was initialized wrong, the interface was instanced as send/receive CAN frame with PDO^[Process data object] function code.
+One issue we detected at this stage was our interface for sniffing already present signals of the CAN-bus was initialized wrong, the interface was instanced as send/receive CAN frame with Process Data Object (PDO) function code.
 This caused the interface to not respond.
 One of the signals dependent of this interface was the steering angle, which previously had been simulated in our debug-interface.
 We simply had to change the software to instance the sniffer interface as purely receive frame.

 Previous prototype utilized a permanent power supply and the forklifts had a battery.
 Since these prototyping forklifts are frequently used, we had to charge the battery to be able to work on this prototype.
 Otherwise our system was bolt-on with only a few adjustments such as not running the software in bench build and other minor similar details.

 \newpage

 ##4.4 Performance
-During the fourth test phase we made sure to collect some performance result of the prototype given that the system is real-time dependent.
+During the final test we made sure to collect some performance result of the prototype given that the system is real-time dependent.
 Since we modified the CAN-bus by adding traffic we had to make sure the additional traffic did not overload the bus and thus affecting the system response time.

-To collect the performance samples we used the CANalyser ^[CANalyzer: CAN debug tool] tool which had embedded functionality to measure CAN bus-load.
+To collect the performance samples we used the CANalyser (CAN debug tool) tool which had embedded functionality to measure CAN bus-load.
 The CAN bus-load unit is measured in percent of available bandwidth used, where 100% indicates that the bandwidth buffer is filled.
 The bus-load can exceed 100% without direct harm to the system but indirectly this implies that some packets may suffer additional and unknown delay which is dangerous in a real-time system.

 ![CAN bus-load: Standard truck](Images/standardtruck.png)